njahn82/rev_flip_results/results.md

 To investigate the extent of reverse flips across publishers, publisher names for every journal were obtained using Crossref, and if not available, added manually.
-In case of a change of publishing house, which is the case for over 72% (N = 115) journals in our sample , the current publisher name was used.
+In case of a change of publishing house, which is the case for over 72% (N = 115) journals in our sample, the current publisher name was used.
 In total, 46 different publishing houses with reversely flipped journals are included in our dataset.

 Table shows the top 5 publishers based on the number of journals in their subscription-based portfolio that were converted from fully open access.
 These five publishers comprise a total 103 journals, representing 65% of all journals found.
 The remaining 41 publishers are represented in the category "Other".
 The extent of reverse flips across publishers reflects roughly the general market shares in scholarly publishing  where the large commercial publishers Elsevier BV, Springer Nature, Informa UK Limited and Wiley also dominate.